Skip to content

 privileges: [EXECUTE]

-Functions are created with CREATE OR REPLACE FUNCTION.
-When any property changes (body, args, return type, security, volatility, etc.), the function is replaced.
+Functions are created and updated with CREATE OR REPLACE FUNCTION.
+When a property changes — body, arguments, security, volatility, cost, SET config, and so on — the function is replaced in place.